arthurstomp/scraper/README.md

 # Scraper :bug:

 ![ruby version][ruby_version_badge] [![Build Status](https://travis-ci.org/arthurstomp/scraper.svg?branch=master)](https://travis-ci.org/arthurstomp/scraper)

-Esse é o scraper, um simples web crawler para extrair quotes do site [http://quotes.toscrape.com/](http://quotes.toscrape.com/).

-Scraper é um desafio proposto pela Inovamind.
+This is the scraper, a simple web crawler to extract quotes from [][http://quotes.toscrape.com/](http://quotes.toscrape.com/).

-## Funcionamento
+## How it works

-O funcionamento do Scraper é implementado em sua maioria pelas classes `lib/quote_scraper.rb` e `lib/tag_fetcher.rb`.

-A classe `QuoteScraper` é responsável por buscar a página na Internet pela tag e extrai as quotes.

-A classe `TagFetcher`, utilizado pelo `TagsController`, é responsável pelo lógica de onde serão obtidas as quotes de uma Tag.
-Se ela estiver presente no banco de dados(cache) ele retornará essas quotes.
-Caso contrário será utilizado o `QuoteScraper` para obter as quotes pela Internet e o resultado é persistido no banco de dados.
+The main features of scraper are implemented by the classes `lib/quote_scraper.rb` and `lib/tag_fetcher.rb`.

+`QuoteScraper` is responsible for fetching on the site for the tag and extract its quotes.

+`TagFetcher` (used by `TagsController`) is responsible for the interface of from where the quotes of a tag will be fetched(from db or scraped from the site).

 ## API

 ### `GET /quotes/:tag`

-Cabeçalhos:
+Headers:

-* `Authorization` - JWT no formato `Bearer <jwt>`.
+* `Authorization` - JWT.
+Format: `Bearer <jwt>`.

-Parametros:

-* `:tag` - Tag a ser pesquisada pela API.
-Caso ela não esteja presente no banco de dados, Scraper irá extrair do site.

-Respostas:
+Parameters:

+* `:tag` - Tag to be fetched.

+Awnsers:

 * `200`